International Phonetic Alphabet: Linguists

 IPA is popular for transcription by linguists.
-Some American linguists, however, use a mix of IPA with Americanist phonetic notation or use some nonstandard symbols for various reasons.
+Some American linguists, however, use a mix of IPA with Americanist phonetic notation or Sinological phonetic notation or otherwise use nonstandard symbols for various reasons.
 Authors who employ such nonstandard use are encouraged to include a chart or other explanation of their choices, which is good practice in general, as linguists differ in their understanding of the exact meaning of IPA symbols and common conventions change over time.

 Dictionaries

 English

 Many British dictionaries, including the Oxford English Dictionary and some learner's dictionaries such as the Oxford Advanced Learner's Dictionary and the Cambridge Advanced Learner's Dictionary, now use the International Phonetic Alphabet to represent the pronunciation of words.
 However, most American (and some British) volumes use one of a variety of pronunciation respelling systems, intended to be more comfortable for readers of English and to be more acceptable across dialects, without the implication of a preferred pronunciation that the IPA might convey.
 For example, the respelling systems in many American dictionaries (such as Merriam-Webster) use y for IPA [ j] and sh for IPA [ ʃ ], reflecting the usual spelling of those sounds in English.

 (In IPA, [y] represents the sound of the French u, as in tu, and [sh] represents the sequence of consonants in grasshopper.)